On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

-Take a semi-global minimal model for $E'$ which is minimal at all primes except one extra prime ideal $\id{p}$ which does not divide $6d$.
-After a translation (a transformation which preserves the discriminant of the equation) we can assume that the rational $3$-torsion point is the origin $(0,0)$.
-The fact that $(0,0)$ is now an inflection point of the cubic implies that the tangent line is of the form $y=\alpha x$ for some integral element $\alpha$, so the change of variables $y' = y-\alpha x$, $x' = x$ (which preserves the discriminant) sends the tangent line to the line $y'=0$.
+Take a semi-global minimal model for $E'$, i.e.\ a model which is minimal at all primes except one extra prime ideal $\id{p}$, which we can assume that does not divide $6d$.
+The coordinates of the point $P$ are algebraic integers (by \cite[Theorem 3.4, Chapter VII]{MR2514094}) so after a translation (a transformation which preserves the discriminant of the equation) we can assume that the rational $3$-torsion point is the origin $(0,0)$, so the model is of the form

+where $a_1, a_2,a_3,a_4$ are algebraic integers.
+Let $y=\alpha x$ be the tangent line of $E'$ at $P$ (for some number $\alpha$).
+The fact that $P=(0,0)$ is an inflection point of $E'$ implies that the substitution $y=\alpha x$ on equation~(\ref{eq:4}) (and substracting the left hand side with the right hand side) gives the polynomial $-x^3$.

+Then $\alpha^2+a_1\alpha - a_2=0$, so $\alpha$ is an algebraic integer.
+The change of variables $y' = y-\alpha x$, $x' = x$ (which preserves the discriminant and the properties of the model) sends the tangent line to the line $y'=0$.
 In particular, we can (and do) assume that our semi-global minimal model is of the form

 where $a_1,a_3\in \ZZ[\frac{1+\sqrt{-d}}{2}]$.
 In particular,

 The even exponent at $(\sqrt{-d})$ comes from the fact that the model is minimal at $(\sqrt{-d})$ and the second condition.
 In particular, the ideal $\id{p}^{12}$ is a principal ideal, so under our assumption on the class number of $K$ being prime to $6$, $\id{p}$ is principal and hence $E'$ does have a global minimal model (of the same form).
 In particular, since the only roots of unity in $K$ are $\pm 1$, for the minimal model it holds that